 On April 6, 1968, in a shoot out with Oakland police, Hutton was killed.
 He was shot more than twelve times, despite having already surrendered.

 “Lil’ Bobby Hutton Day” has been held annually in DeFremery Park in West Oakland since 1998.

-Find lessons and other resources below to teach outside the textbook about the Black Panther Party.
+Find lessons and other resources below to teach outside the textbook about the Black Panther Party, COINTELPRO, and the police.